darren3981/Tachibana_js/README.md

 # Tachibana <img width="100" alt="picture" src="https://i.imgur.com/FRqAw8p.png">

-Tachibana is a discord bot that comes with several features such as 8ball, a bitcoin price checker, and random daily history facts.
+Tachibana is a discord bot that comes with several features such as 8ball, a bitcoin price checker, a poll, and random daily history facts.

 Tachibana also has eve related commands such as character searching, market price searching, and range calculators.